 Nothing is worse than taking out a dirty and rusty grill brush and trying to scrape the grill grates.
-Those filthy brush bristles are useless when it’s time to freshen up your grill.
-At Carnivore Style, we agree that a proper grill brush is essential for grill cleaning, but certainly not one filled with rust.
+Those filthy grill brush bristles are useless when it’s time to freshen up your grill.
+At Carnivore Style, we agree that a proper grill brush is essential for the grill cleaning process, but certainly not one filled with rust.

 When Should You Clean A Grill Brush

 This may seem obvious, but a grill brush should be cleaned when covered in dirt and grime.
-When they get past the point of no return, then it’s time to toss them out.
-If your brush starts to rust, then we recommend getting a new one.
+When the dirty brush gets past the point of no return, then it’s time to toss them out.
+If your grill brush starts to rust, then we recommend getting a new one.

 How To Clean A Grill Brush

-We recommend that you purchase a second brush with stainless steel bristles since it makes it easier to keep the grill brush clean.
+We recommend that you purchase a second grill brush with stainless steel bristles since it makes it easier to keep the grill brush clean.

-Rub both of the brushes together with the bristles facing each other to dislodge any large food particles or debris, as well as a few bristles already too damaged for use.
+Rub both of the brushes together with the metal bristles facing each other to dislodge any large food particles or debris, as well as a few bristles already too damaged for use.

-Use full force to remove the debris, but don’t damage the bristles.
+Use full force to remove the debris, but don’t damage the loose bristles.

-Get a bucket and fill it up with soapy water.
-Put both of your wire brushes into the water and let them soak for a few minutes.
-Scrub the wire bristles against each other for a few minutes with water and soap to loosen up any oil particles to clean the wire grill brush.
+Get a bucket and fill it up with warm soapy water.
+Put your wire grill brush into the soapy water and let them soak for a few minutes.
+Scrub the wire bristles against each other for a few minutes with water and dish soap to loosen up any oil particles to clean the wire grill brush.

 General Care Tips For Grill Brushes

-Tip #1: Stainless steel brushes won’t rust like a brass brush, but some of the bristles might fall out.
-With these brushes, you can buy a special stainless steel cleaning product to maintain the bristles.
-Make sure you use one that is safe for grilling.
+Tip #1: Stainless steel brushes won’t rust like a brass grill brush, but some of the loose bristles might fall out.
+With these bristle brushes, you can buy a special stainless steel cleaning product to maintain the bristles.
+Make sure you use one that is safe for your grilling surface.

-Tip #2: While cleaning, most brushes are used against cast-iron grates.
-The abrasive properties can cause your BBQ brush to become warped or damaged while cleaning.
-You can use a piece of crumpled up aluminum foil to pre-clean your grill rack before you use your brush.
+Tip #2: While cleaning, most grill brushes are used against cast-iron grates.
+The abrasive properties can cause your BBQ grill brush to become warped or damaged while cleaning.
+You can use a piece of crumpled up aluminum foil to pre-clean your grill rack before you use your grill brush.

 Tip #3: You should always store your BBQ grilling brush in a cool and dry place.
 Don’t just leave it outside, like some people do, once you are done grilling.
 We recommend storing it inside with other utensils to uphold proper grill brush care.

 Tip #5: Before you brush off your BBQ grill racks, we recommend setting your grill to its maximum temperature with the lid closed for 10 or 15 minutes.
 This will burn off any excess BBQ food pieces.

 At Carnivore Style, our goal is to help you maintain safe grill equipment, allowing you to grill properly.
-If you use a dirty brush, your meat will taste different, and your grill won’t last as long.
+If you use a dirty grill brush, your meat will taste different, and your grill won’t last as long.
 We put our heads together to bring you a quick and easy guide for maintaining your grill brushes.